Services for families and children

-In a supportive and friendly environment, the program covers information about healthy eating and includes an hour of physical activity at every session.
-Sessions run twice a week, for 2 hours.
+The program covers information about healthy eating and includes an hour of physical activity at every session.
+Sessions run twice a week, for two hours.

-Children build confidence, boost self-esteem and get fit playing fun games, while parents learn new skills to ensure their children are fit and healthy.
+Children build confidence, boost self-esteem and get fit playing fun games, while parents learn new skills to ensure their children are fit and healthy, in a supportive and friendly environment.

-Programs run every school term at Mike Barnett Sports Complex in Rockingham and many other locations.
-Call 1300 822 953, text 0409 745 645 or visit www.betterhealthprogram.org.
+Programs run every school term at the Mike Barnett Sports Complex in Rockingham and many other locations.
+For more information, call 1300 822 953 or text 0409 745 645.

-If you are part of a FIFO family and would like some support, get connected to services, and be able to network with other FIFO families, please contact FIFO Families Rockingham via email on email@example.com.
+If you are part of a FIFO family in Rockingham and would like some support, be connected to services, and be able to network with other FIFO families, please contact FIFO Families Rockingham via email on email@example.com.